MSIA/AVC_BinqiShen_project/README.md

 In this model pipeline, we will download data from S3, clean data, generate new features, one hot encode the categorical columns, and finally train a Random Forest Classifier as well as output the evaluation results.

 A Random Forest Classifier was the model built to make predictions on loan delinquency for new applicants.
 The pre-trained model is located in this repository with the following path: `models/randomforest.joblib`.
+The intermediate artifacts and the model evaluation results are stored in the `data/artifacts` folder.

-If you wish to re-run the model pipeline, please run the following command:
+If you wish to re-run the model pipeline, please run the following commands:

+- Download data from S3: If you do not have the raw application data in 'data/sample/application_data.csv', please refer to the 'Download data from S3' section above.

+- Clean data:

+`python run.py run_model_pipeline --step clean --config=config/config.yaml --output=data/artifacts/cleaned.csv`

+The resulting cleaned data will be stored in the following location: `data/artifacts/cleaned.csv`

+- Generate new features and one-hot-encode categorical columns:

+`python run.py run_model_pipeline --step featurize --input=data/artifacts/cleaned.csv --config=config/config.yaml --output=data/artifacts/featurized.csv`

+The resulting featurized data will be stored in the following location: `data/artifacts/featurized.csv`

+- Model training and evaluation:

-`python run.py run_model_pipeline`
+`python run.py run_model_pipeline --step model --input=data/artifacts/featurized.csv --config=config/config.yaml --output=models/randomforest.joblib`

-The resulting model would be stored in the following location: `models/randomforest.joblib`.
+The resulting model will be stored in the following location: `models/randomforest.joblib`.

-The model evaluation results (Metrics: Area Under Curve (AUC) & Correct Classification Rate(CCR)) would be stored in the following location: `data/evaluation_results.csv`
+The model evaluation results (Metrics: Area Under Curve (AUC) & Correct Classification Rate(CCR)) will be stored in the following location: `data/artifacts/evaluation_results.csv`

 ### 5. Running the App